mikaelweill/documenso/voice-signature.md

    });
    ```

+3. **Review server logs** (New):
+   The enhanced logging we've added provides detailed information about:
+   - Metadata receipt and processing on the server
+   - Transcript extraction from metadata
+   - JSON parsing success or failures
+   - Final storage of voice signature data

 ## Looking Forward

-With the foundation for voice signatures now complete, including transcription functionality, the next phase will focus on:
+With the foundation for voice signatures now complete and reliability issues addressed, the next phase will focus on:

 1. Enhancing the user experience with voice playback in the document viewer
 2. Implementing speaker verification with voice enrollment